shaneknapp/docs/_sources/content/policy/acceptable_use.md

   reasonably be expected to disrupt) other computer or network users, or damage or degrade performance, software or hardware components of a system.
-- Not use the Cal-ICOR Managed Infrastructure to distribute or facilitate the sending of unsolicited or unlawful (i) email or other messages, or (ii) promotions of any kind;
+- Not use the Cal-ICOR Managed Infrastructure to distribute or facilitate the sending of (i) unsolicited or unlawful email or other messages, or (ii) promotions of any kind;
-- Not use the Cal-ICOR Managed Infrastructure to engage in or promote any other fraudulent, deceptive or illegal activities.
+- Not use the Cal-ICOR Managed Infrastructure to engage in or promote fraudulent, deceptive or illegal activities.
 - Not use the Cal-ICOR Managed Infrastructure to process, store or transmit material, including any Customer Data, in violation of any Law or any third